-VI.A.2.a).(1)

-Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
-(Core)

-VI.A.2.a).(1).(a)

-This information must be available to fellows, faculty members, other members of the health care team, and patients.
-(Core)

-Background and Intent: Each patient will have an identifiable and appropriately credentialed and privileged attending physician (or licensed independent practitioner as specified by the applicable Review Committee) who is responsible and accountable for the patient's care.

-VI.A.2.a).(2)

-The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
+VI.A.2.a).(1) Fellows and faculty members must inform each patient of their respective roles in that patient's care when providing direct patient care.
+(Core) VI.A.2.a).(1).(a) This information must be available to fellows, faculty members, other members of the health care team, and patients.
+(Core) credentialed and privil t: Each patient will have an identifiable and appropriately eged attending physician (or licensed independent practitioner plicable Review Committee) who is responsible and accountable VI.A.2.a).(2) The program must demonstrate that the appropriate level of supervision in place for all fellows is based on each fellow's level of training and ability, as well as patient complexity and acuity.
 Supervision may be exercised through a variety of methods, as appropriate to the situation.
-(Core)

-Background and Intent: Appropriate supervision is essential for patient safety and high-quality teaching.
-Supervision is also contextual.
-There is tremendous diversity of fellow-patient interactions, training locations, and fellow skills and abilities, even at the same level of the educational program.
+(Core) high-quality teaching. fellow-patient interaction t: Appropriate supervision is essential for patient safety and Supervision is also contextual.
+There is tremendous diversity of ons, training locations, and fellow skills and abilities, even at the ational program.
+The degree of supervision is expected to renow-patient interactions, training locations, and fellow skills and abilities, even at the same level of the educational program.
 The degree of supervision is expected to evolve progressively as a fellow gains more experience, even with the same patient condition or procedure.
 The level of supervision for each fellow is commensurate with that fellow's level of independence in practice; this level of supervision may be enhanced based on factors such as patient safety, complexity, acuity, urgency, risk of serious safety events, or other pertinent variables.